-In late 2023 the Board undertook an Effectiveness Review, as required by the Code for Sports Governance it was conducted by an experienced external consultant because it was four years since the last external review.

-The external review identified numerous strengths and some areas for improvement which are being reviewed and actioned by the Board.
-Of note, the review highlighted a robust foundation of compliance with the Code for Sports Governance.
-The learning from the review, combined with the Diversity and Inclusion Action Plan, will support the recruitment of new members to the Active Gloucestershire Board during the Spring and Summer of 2024.
+In December 2023 and January 2024, the Board undertook an external Effectiveness Review, as required by the Code for Sports Governance.
+The external review identified numerous strengths and some areas for improvement which were reviewed and actioned by the Board.
+The review highlighted a robust foundation of compliance with the Code for Sports Governance.
+In 2025 the Board undertook an internal review and produced an updated action plan which will has been considered and approved by the Board.